Herculaneum is not as large as Pompeii is, it can be visited thoroughly in about 2 hrs.

-At the very bottom lays the marina, where about 300 human skeletons were found together with a fossilized boat and some fishing tools.
+At the very bottom lays the marina, where about 300 human skeletons were found with a fossilized boat and some fishing tools.

 Crossing a modern bridge, we will start to discover the garden of the “House of the Albergo”, where quince trees were replanted following the evidence of carbonized roots of these ancient fruit trees.